RBAC

 To do so, you can either click on the name of the user/group, or click on the ...

-icon on the right of their name, like shown below.
+icon on the right of their name, as shown below.

 Please note that permissions are additive, meaning that if a user belongs to multiple groups, they will inherit all the permissions given to these groups.
 If they have a restricted access to a topic, but belong to a group that has a full access, then they will have a full access too.